Accident / Incident & Near Miss Management System

 If you are completing the form by hand please complete the form clearly using block capitals.
 If you are completing the form electronically please use a suitable easy to read font such as Arial or Trebuchet.

 The DSO for the School/Directorate will complete the ‘DSO Ref’ field that is located on the upper right portion of the form, which is a suggested reference system for the School/Directorate for their records.
-OSHEU on receipt of the incident will then complete the ‘OSHEU Ref’ which is generated by the University accident reporting system.
+OSHEU on receipt of the incident will then complete the ‘OSHEU Ref’ which is generated by the University accident reporting system (this constitutes the Accident Book and OSHEU are the legal holders of this).
 These fields are located on numerous pages in the event that the pages/investigation should become separated.

 5.1 The Form Process